• Skip to main content

 Earn Your EdD in Our Healthcare-Focused Program

-USAHS’ specialized Doctor of Education (EdD) degree is devoted to healthcare practitioners and educators.
+USAHS’ specialized Doctor of Education degree is devoted to healthcare practitioners and educators.
 It brings together students across healthcare disciplines who form a diverse cohort and collaborate on interprofessional projects together.
 Because the doctoral program is focused on healthcare education, you can more easily customize it to your career goals.

 With our online EdD program, you can help fill a critical shortage of healthcare educators as you prepare for an academic, administrative, or leadership role in a variety of healthcare industry and educational settings.
 Your clinical experience is invaluable to the next generation of healthcare professionals.